What Is Phishing? How to Spot and Avoid Scams in 2026

 The most reliable indicator of phishing is manufactured urgency.
 Legitimate organizations rarely demand immediate action under threat of account closure, legal action, or financial penalty.
 If a message pressures you to act within minutes or hours, pause and verify through official channels—call the company directly using the number on their website, not the one in the suspicious message.

-Grammar errors and inconsistent formatting are also red flags, though sophisticated attacks increasingly use AI to produce flawless copy.
+Grammar errors and inconsistent formatting remain red flags, though sophisticated attacks increasingly use AI to produce flawless copy.
 More reliable indicators include generic greetings ("Dear Customer" instead of your name), requests for information the sender should already have, and branding inconsistencies like wrong logos, colors, or fonts.
 Compare suspicious emails to previous legitimate messages from the same organization.

 Critical Phishing Warning Signs